 With so many terms and so many things you’re juggling when planning a wedding, it can easily get overwhelming.
 So why does it matter what you call an ensemble?
 It’s mainly important as you begin your search for the perfect musicians for your wedding.
 If you search using the term “wedding band” when you are looking for musicians to play for your wedding ceremony and cocktail hour, you may find musicians whose music would be great to dance to.
 But they may not be well-suited for playing the more intimate, romantic portions of your wedding day.
 To heighten the emotion and importance of your wedding ceremony, you will want to hire musicians who specialize in that style of music.

-If you’re interested in having music that will enhance the intimacy and romance of your wedding day, please contact us to share your ideas for music.
-We would love to work with you to put together the perfect set list for you!
+If you’re interested in having music that will enhance the intimacy and romance of your wedding day, please contact us.
+We’d love to hear your ideas for music.
+We can work with you to put together the perfect set list!